 - 1. Children will be made aware of the opportunities available to them to seek advice and support within the formal and informal curriculum.
-(Appendix E) - 2.
+(Appendix E). - 2.
 Safe school procedures including Child Protection matters will be discussed by the School Council and through school surveys etc to gather children's opinions about the support systems in place.

-17. Vetting, Recruitment and selection of staff
+18. Vetting, Recruitment and selection of staff

-- 1. The school complies fully with Statutory Guidance 'Keeping Children Safe in Education 2016 Part 3 Safer Recruitment' and the ERLA safer recruitment (or other HR Provider) supporting guidance. - 2.
+- 1. The school complies fully with Statutory Guidance 'Keeping Children Safe in Education Part 3 Safer Recruitment' and the ERLA Safer Recruitment (or other HR Provider) supporting guidance. - 2.
 The school ensures that DBS checks on all staff, Governors and volunteers who are engaged in Regulated Activity are carried out as required by the Statutory Guidance. - 3.
-Any staff or volunteers not in regulated activity are continually supervised by staff. - 4.
+Any staff or volunteers not in regulated activity are continually supervised by staff - 4.
 A Single Central Register for all staff, visiting staff, volunteers and governors is maintained using LA & Statutory guidance. - 5.
-The Head and at least one Governor complete the appropriate safer recruitment training which is updated every 5 years.
-All appointment panels will have at least one member who has completed this training in the last 5 years. - 6.
-All staff that are covered by the 2009 Child Care Disqualification requirements are aware of their responsibilities to disclose any possible matters that need to be considered under this act.
-If such disclosures are made the headteacher will seek advice from the LA HR service (or other HR provider) who will liaise with the LADO. - 7.
+The Head and at least one Governor complete the appropriate Safer Recruitment training which is updated every 5 years.
+All appointment panels will have at least one member who has completed this training in the last 5 years.

+6. All staff that are covered by the:

+'Disqualification under the Childcare Act 2006 Statutory guidance for local authorities, maintained schools, academies and free schools Aug 2018' requirements are staff are aware of their responsibilities to disclose any possible matters that need to be considered under this act.
+If such disclosures are made the headteacher will seek advice from the LA HR service (or other HR provider) who will liaise with the LADO.

 If other organisations provide services or activities on our site, on our behalf, including Agency Supply staff, we will obtain written assurances that these organisations have appropriate safeguarding, safer recruitment and vetting procedures in place.

-See sec 24 for further guidance on contractors , visitors etc
+See sec 28 for further guidance on contractors, visitors etc.

-18. Induction
+19. Induction